When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose MAGNETS, an interpretable neural architecture for time series regression that learns input-dependent masks and aggregates them into meaningful concepts without requiring concept supervision.
-The model integrates four transparent components: a mask generator, a linear concept bottleneck, a concept aggregator, and a linear prediction layer.
-The model is trained via end-to-end optimization.
+Overall, MAGNETS directly addresses the performance-interpretability trade-off by narrowing the gap with black-box baselines while outperforming existing interpretable architectures on tasks aligned with localized temporal evidence.

 Experiments on synthetic and real-world datasets show that MAGNETS achieves accuracy competitive with strong black-box models while consistently outperforming existing interpretable baselines.
-On synthetic tasks with known generative structure, MAGNETS not only identifies the correct temporal regions but also reconstructs complex multivariate dependencies without supervision, demonstrating the faithfulness and expressiveness of its explanations.
+Furthermore, when the regression task strongly aligns with its localized inductive bias, MAGNETS can even surpass black-box performance.
+On synthetic tasks with known generative structure, MAGNETS not only identifies the correct temporal regions but also reconstructs advanced multivariate dependencies without supervision, demonstrating the faithfulness and expressiveness of its explanations.

 Several limitations open promising directions for future research.
-The current aggregation mechanism is limited to summation, constraining the class of functions the model can represent.
+For real-world datasets, quantitative validation of explanation correctness remains limited by the absence of ground-truth temporal annotations.
+Additionally, the current aggregation mechanism is limited to summation, constraining the class of functions the model can represent.
 Exploring alternative differentiable aggregators could broaden its applicability.
 Expressiveness may also be enhanced through polynomial expansions or carefully designed nonlinearities, though such extensions must be balanced against interpretability.
 Finally, extending MAGNETS to time series classification, where temporal localization and concept-level reasoning are equally valuable, represents a natural next step.